pachyderm/docs/content/latest/concepts/pipeline-concepts/pipeline/_index.md

 ---

-A pipeline is a Pachyderm primitive that is responsible for reading data from a specified source, such as a Pachyderm repo, transforming it according to the pipeline configuration, and writing the result to an output repo.
+A pipeline is a MLDM primitive that is responsible for reading data from a specified source, such as a MLDM repo, transforming it according to the pipeline configuration, and writing the result to an output repo.